UnderwaterOwlbear/underwaterowlbear.github.io/pages/bb.md

 1. Magic, cast
 2. Missile
 3. Move
-4. Melee
+4. Melee, polearm
+5. Melee, hand
-5. Magic, effect
+6. Magic, effect

 **Casting Interruptions** A spellcaster who is hit by an attack while casting a spell must make a saving throw.
 If he fails, the spell is lost (as if it were cast) and no effect takes place.